dmbarbour/glas/docs/GlasDesign.md

 I want to express physical units on numbers - kilograms, newtons, meters, joules, etc. - and enforce safe use of units.
 However, I'm not certain of the best approach.
 Some options:

-* *staged computing* - model units as a 'static' parameter and result.
+* *staged computing* - model units as a static parameter and result.
 Likely to be awkward syntactically, but perhaps front-end language support can mitigate this.
 A big advantage compared to annotations is that this makes units accessible for 'print' statements and such.
-* *enum in accelerated number rep* - we're likely to accelerate our number types, e.g. rationals of form `(N/2^K)`, allowing for negative K, are very useful as floating-points.
-It isn't expensive to add an enum to this representation for units, covering most units encountered in practice, and handle it across the basic arithmetic operations.
+* *enum in accelerated number rep* - we're likely to accelerate our number types.
+It isn't too expensive to add an enum to this representation for units, covering most units encountered in practice, and verify across the basic arithmetic operations.
+This is probably the simplest short-term solution, though units would only be visible through a reflection API.
 * *static analysis* - add units to our type annotations, analyze at compile time.
 I'm reluctant on this option, mostly because I want to put off static analysis, but I want support for units relatively early.

+I'll need to think on this further.

 ### Proof-Carrying Code?